EdwardM88/Automotive-Telemetry-Acquisition-System/README.md

    to simulate engine pulses without a real vehicle.

 ## Python code - important
-  -Before run python code,close **Serial Monitor** window in ArduinoIDE if you use it!
+  > Before run python code,close **Serial Monitor** window in ArduinoIDE if you use it!
-  -To stop saving data,press CTRL+C.
+  > To stop saving data,press CTRL+C.

 ## Roadmap / ideas